sminemfinance2021/docs/controller.md

 ```

 Emergency function that allows the dao to force a token sale
-through UniSwap.
+through PancakeSwap.
 This exists in case of an emergency which demands
 immediate removal of a token.

 # Pool Deployment